essentialkaos/bibop/COOKBOOK.md

 ##### `checksum-read`

-Checks file SHA256 checksum and write it into the variable.
+Checks file SHA256 checksum and writes it into the variable.

 **Syntax:** `checksum-read <path> <variable>`